fatiando/pooch/doc/protocols.rst

         data = numpy.loadtxt(fname)
         return data

-See :class:`pooch.FigshareDownloader` for more details.
+See :class:`pooch.DOIDownloader` for more details.